-~ RESERVE YOUR THANKSGIVING, CHRISTMAS & NEW YEAR KITTENS NOW! ~
+~ RESERVE YOUR HOLIDAY, CHRISTMAS, NEW YEARS & WINTER KITTENS NOW! ~

 ** Care and Training **

 Most breeders recommend a high-quality dry food.
 Most cats can free feed without becoming overweight.
 Middle-aged cats (5-10) are most likely to have weight problems which can usually be controlled by switching to a low-calorie food.
 Many Maine Coons love water.
 Keep a good supply of clean, fresh water available at all times.

 Most Maine Coons can be trained to accept a leash.
 Maine Coons are creatures of habit and they train easily if they associate the activity with something they want (they train humans easily too!).

 Individuals within any breed are fairly closely related, and have many characteristics in common.
 This includes genetic strengths and weaknesses.
 Certain genetic health disorders may be more or less of a problem in a particular breed than in other breeds.
 For example, a breed may have a slightly higher incidence of gum disease than the cat population as a whole, but have a lower incidence of heart disease or liver disease.

 Genetic problems generally only affect a tiny minority of the breed as a whole, but since they can be eradicated by careful screening, most reputable breeders try to track such problems, both in their breeding stock and the kittens they produce.
 By working with a responsible breeder who will speak openly about health issues, you are encouraging sound breeding practices.

 In the Maine Coon, the most common inherited health problems are hip dysplasia, which can produce lameness in a severely affected cat, and cardiomyopathy, which can produce anything from a minor heart murmur to severe heart trouble.
 Any breeder you talk to should be willing to discuss whether they've had any problems with these diseases in their breeding stock, or in kittens they've produced; how much screening they're doing, and why.